hinderling/hinderling.github.io/index.md

 ## Research
 ### Smart microscopy
 During my PhD in [Pertz Lab](https://www.pertzlab.net) I built an experimental platform for closed-loop, feedback control microscopy.
 We primarily use the platform for optogenetic experiments, where we segment and track cells in real-time to automatically generate stimulation masks with sub-cellular precision.
 This technology allows us to manipulate cells with remarkable accuracy, and for example steer them around like tiny biologcial remote-controlled cars.
-We can control hundreds of cells simultaneously, enabling unprecedented experimental throughput.
+We can control hundreds of cells simultaneously, enabling unprecedented experimental throughput ([see the preprint](https://doi.org/10.1101/2025.08.17.670729)).